NEW YORK CITY

 Over the past two decades, Fan Yang has explored the fragile and mysterious world of soap bubbles and emerged with a completely new medium, blending art and science to dazzle audiences around the globe.
 Children and adults of all ages are sure to be amazed, mystified, and enchanted!

-Two-time Tony Award winner Bernadette Peters returns to Broadway in the acclaimed smash Hello, Dolly!
-This unparalleled Broadway legend steps into the iconic title role, descends the grand staircase, and caps a six-decade-long career of historic stage success.
+Two-time Tony Award winner Bernadette Peters is back on Broadway in the acclaimed smash Hello, Dolly!
+Every night at the Shubert Theatre, this unparalleled star steps into the iconic title role and descends the grand staircase, adding yet another triumph to her six-decades-long career.

-Winner of four Tony Awards, including Best Musical Revival, director Jerry Zaks's triumphant production is now playing at the Shubert Theatre.
-Don't miss Bernadette Peters in Hello, Dolly!
+Winner of four Tony Awards, including Best Musical Revival, director Jerry Zaks's triumphant production is classic Broadway at its best.
+Don't miss this legendary performer in one of Broadway's greatest musicals.

 Save up to 40%